Fubarp/WordCount/README.md

 ## Testing
 I contemplated making a second project to create Unit Tests for my Controller/Model but I decided against it under the pretext that I had been manually testing my code as I went through.
 The Unit tests would be beneficial if I could prove that the methods used were accurate but because my own tests would just be handcrafted to past the best I could show was that the Functions worked as intended but would not prove that the Functions were accurate.
 As such I decided to ignore basic Unit Testing and Integration Testing.

+## Editing
+I edited the Mobydick book.
+I removed everything before Chapter 1, and everything after the Epilogue was done.
+This was done as there was a lot of quotes and random things before the book started and after it ended that I didn't really consider actually part of the book.

 ## Sources
 https://www.chartjs.org/docs/latest/